 Carbohydrates comprise only a small percentage of the cell membrane but have important functions.
-Carbohydrates, which are generally short, branched chains of simple sugar units, are covalently attached on the membrane surface to most of the integral membrane proteins and occasionally to the lipid bilayer itself.
+Carbohydrate molecules are generally short, branched chains of simple sugar units, and are covalently attached on the cell membrane surface to most of the integral membrane proteins and occasionally to the lipid bilayer itself.
 When carbohydrates are bonded to the proteins or lipids, they are called glycoproteins and glycolipids.
-Carbohydrates on the surface of a cell membrane vary significantly among individual cells, cell types, individuals in the same species and even species to species.
+Carbohydrates on the surface of a cell membrane vary significantly among individual cells, cell types, individuals in the same species and species to species.
 This diversity allows the carbohydrates to function as markers to differentiate one cell from another.

 Functions and Interactions

 The phospholipid bilayer’s main function is to protect and maintain cell structure.
 The bilayer allows fluidity and movement of the associated proteins for necessary protein interactions.
 Protein interactions are essential for cell function.